The Copenhagen canals are glowing with lights on the kayaks and decorations on the building on the Santa Lucia Parade, Copenhagen

 Lucia in Kayak festival or Santa Lucia Parade through the Canals of Copenhagen.
 Several kayaks are illuminated with colorful lights.

 Two significant processions called the Santa Lucia parade take place in Denmark – one at the Tivoli Gardens and the other at the canals of Copenhagen (Lucia I Kajak or Lucia in Kayak).
-Several locals gather to witness the traditional event.
+Several locals and tourists gather to witness the traditional event.

 Santa Lucia Parade at Tivoli Gardens

 The Tivoli Gardens parade is the largest in the country.
-Hundreds of girls take part in the traditional procession every year.
+Hundreds of girls holding candles take part in the traditional procession every year.
 It was delightful to watch the girls singing the carols and marching forward in unison inside the Tivoli Gardens.

 Santa Lucia Parade in Copenhagen Canals (Lucia I Kajak)